-Wallace Delaney Muhammad was born in October 30, 1933, to Clara Evans and Elijah Poole in the impoverished Paradise Valley in Detroit, Michigan.
+Wallace Delaney Muhammad was born on October 30, 1933 to Clara Evans and Elijah Poole in the impoverished Paradise Valley in Detroit, Michigan.
 A year later, Poole, later known as the Honorable Elijah Muhammad, took over the Nation of Islam as “Supreme Leader” upon the disappearance of the Nation of Islam’s (NOI) founder W.D.
 Fard.
-Four decades later, Wallace Muhammad would reject the central tenets of the Nation and lead one of the largest congregations of African America Muslims in the United States.
+Four decades later, Wallace Muhammad would reject the central tenets of the Nation, now headquartered in Chicago, Illinois, and lead one of the largest congregations of African America Muslims in the United States.

 The seventh of eight children, Wallace would later be considered “NOI royalty,” inheritor of his father’s influential position and wealth.
 While his father was alive, Wallace rebelled continually.
 He was excommunicated five times and at one point, prohibited from communicating with family members.

 Wallace attended an NOI school from 1952 to 1954 where he learned Arabic.
 In prison, where he was serving a term for draft evasion, Mohammed began studying the Bible and Qur’an and saw contradictions between traditional Islam and the NOI, which was a syncretic mix of freemasonry, Christianity, and Islam.

 A year after his release, Mohammed officially left the NOI after rumors of his father’s infidelity surfaced.
 After the assassination of Malcolm X in 1965, he re-entered the group.

 By age twenty-five, he was leading Temple No. 11 in Philadelphia.
 Against NOI convention, he led followers in traditional Islamic prayer and read the Qur’an in services.
 While he was careful not to openly question his father and the Fard’s divinity, Mohammed carefully reinterpreted their work as allegorical.